Tandemz/tandemz.io/src/pages/index.md

   - title: Stay in control of your recruitment
-    content: "Review participant profiles and handpick who gets to participate in your study. \n\nCentralise all your exchanges on Tandemz: message participants directly, sync your calendar availabilities, and say goodbye to email back and forth!"
+    content: "Review participant profiles and handpick who gets to participate in your study. \n\nCentralise all your exchanges on Tandemz: message participants directly from the app, sync your calendar availabilities and take notes on each profile as needed.
+Say goodbye to the multitude of tools that clutter your user research!"
     image: "/images/illustration-schedule.svg"
     image_alt: ''
     is_beta: false